 This post is a comprehensive resource on cursive handwriting letter families.
 Did you know that teaching cursive letters in a series of similar letters can be helpful for kids who are just learning letter formation?
 Using groups of letters that are formed similarly makes them a letter family.
-So, when we use the motor plan required to form a cursive letter, we can help learners retain and use that cursive formation appropriately for legible cursive writing.
+So, when we use the motor plan required to form a cursive letter, we can help learners retain and use that cursive formation appropriately for legible handwriting when completing cursive writing.
 Let’s break down cursive letter families!

 What are Letter Families